Hand Soap Versus Hand Sanitizer: Why "Antibacterial" Is a Dirty Word & 4 Steps to Healthy Hands

 4 Steps to Healthy Hands

-- Stop using any antibacterial products – sanitizers, disinfectants, cleaners.
-The antibacterial agents are EPA registered pesticides.
+- Stop using antibacterial products made with EPA registered pesticides.

-- Remove all antibacterial soaps and cleaners from your home or work space.
+- Remove antibacterial soaps and cleaners with EPA registered pesticides from your home or work space.

 - Wash hands with a cleaner with surfactants like Branch Basics or pure soap and water.